Generalized Results for the Existence and Consistency of the MLE in the Bradley-Terry-Luce Model: Consistency of MLE without the Bounded Dynamic Range Assumption

 Before stating our main result, we first define and study the proxy function $h_d$.
 First, let $h:\reals \rightarrow \reals$ be the univariate real function defined by $ h(x) := \sgn(x) (\sqrt{\abs{x}+1}-1). $ See \cref{fig:h_x}.
 We point out that $h$ is an increasing function that behaves linearly near the origin and whose slope decreases at the same rate as the slope of $\sqrt{|x|}$ for $x \rightarrow \pm \infty$.
 Furthermore, it can be verified that the function $x \mapsto h(x)^2$ is upper-bounded and lower-bounded by $\abs{x}$ and $\frac{\abs{x}}{2}-1$, respectively; see \cref{fig:h2_x}.
 As a result, $h(x)^2$ behaves like a quadratic function of $x$ near zero while increasing linearly for sufficiently large $\abs{x}$.
 It is precisely this property that ensures strong convexity of $l(w)$ with respect to the proxy function $h_d(w - w^*)$, which we define next.
 We take $h_d$ to be the $d$-dimensional element-wise evaluation of $h$.
 That is, $ [h_d(x)]_i = h(x_i), ~~ i = 1, \dots, d. $ As remarked above, when $x \rightarrow \infty$, $\norm{h_d(x)}_2^2 = \sum_{i=1}^d h(x_i)^2$ behaves like a linear function, so its curvature converges to zero.
 Hence, although $w \in \mathbb{R}^d \mapsto -l(w)$ is not itself strongly convex, the MLE problem in \cref{eq:mle} can be approximated by a quadratic problem with respect to $w \in \mathbb{R}^d \mapsto h_d(w - w^*)$.

 The $\ell_2$ convergence rate of the MLE derived below depends on a parameter $\kappa$ defined by

 where $\mathcal{I}^{*+}$ is the Moore-Penrose pseudo-inverse of the Fisher information matrix.
-As a function of $\mathcal{I}^*$, $\kappa$ takes account of both the comparison graph topology and performance distribution.
-Importantly, $\kappa$ is affected only by the performance gaps among compared items and is a much more efficient measurement of biases in the comparisons than the dynamic range, which is the maximal performance gap across {\it all} items, including those that are never compared.
+As a function of $\mathcal{I}^*$, $\kappa$ takes into account both the comparison graph topology and the gaps in performance among the items.
+Importantly, $\kappa$ is determined only by the performance gaps among compared items, unlike the the dynamic range, which is the maximal performance gap across {\it all} items, including those that are never compared.
 We will elucidate the gains from replacing the traditional dynamic range parameter by the new parameter $\kappa$ through a concrete example below, when we compare our bounds to existing results.